About the Club

 The facilities are excellent and there are activities to suit everyone.
 Whether a member owns a boat or not, the Claremont Yacht Club offers the benefits of a private social Club with extraordinary services and facilities.
 The Club offers a fully-licensed bar along with casual and formal dining with stunning views overlooking Freshwater Bay.

 The Club has a crisp boating atmosphere, but neither boating nor dining is our sole focus.
 Our purpose remains as it was at its inception: to provide amusement, recreation, and entertainment for the Club Members and friends.
-One universal goal sets our Club apart from any other: CYC is committed to welcoming newcomers and to preserving the warm and comfortable ambience that makes it truly a “home away from home” for all its Members.
+One universal goal sets our Club apart from any other: CYC is committed to welcoming newcomers and to preserving the warm and comfortable ambiance that makes it truly a “home away from home” for all its Members.

 The Officers, Committee Members and Staff strive to make the Club a fun place to be while upholding the traditional values associated with boating activities, coupled with gracious dining and positive social experiences.